 For each procedure, we will state whether the time and space we are charging is inclusive or exclusive.
 The exclusive time or space of a procedure is that which it uses directly, ignoring resource charges passed up from called procedures.
 Inclusive time or space includes resource passed upward to the current procedure from called procedures.

-Earley sets may be represented by \Ves{i}, where \var{i} is the Earley set's locaiton \Vloc{i}.
+Recall that Earley sets may be represented by \Ves{i}, where \var{i} is the Earley set's location \Vloc{i}.
 The two notations should be regarded as interchangeable.
-The actual implementation of either should be the equivalent of a pointer to a data structure containing, at a minium, the Earley items, a memoization of the Earley set's location as an integer, and a per-set-list.
+The actual implementation of either should be the equivalent of a pointer to a data structure containing, at a minimum, the Earley items, a memoization of the Earley set's location as an integer, and a per-set-list.
 Per-set-lists will be described in Section \ref{s:per-set-lists}.